trufi-association/trufi-server-cities/README.md

   - Command: `server <name of city> stop`
 - **To perform actions on the nginx (web server) only**
   - Command: `server nginx <action>`
-  - Restart nginx after manual configuration change: `server nginx restart`
+  - Reload nginx after its configuration has changed: `server nginx reload`

 - **To view a list of running modules**
   - Command: `server <name of city> ls` (filtered Trufi optimised result for `docker container ls` command)